ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

    - Always use `safeJsonParse` instead of direct `JSON.parse`
    - Extract valid JSON with `extractValidJson` when dealing with mixed content
    - Process streaming JSON fragments with `JsonBufferHelpers`
+   - Use delta-based processing with `processJsonDelta` for Anthropic-style incremental JSON
+   - Repair duplicated JSON patterns with `repairDuplicatedJsonPattern`
    - Use proper type annotations with generic parameters

 7. **Immutable Data Patterns**: